Overcoming Challenges Facing Women in Business

 Lack of equal opportunity ties in with stereotyping, which ultimately leads to gender discrimination.
 Women are paid less and offered fewer opportunities in some business sectors, and sometimes doors are closed to them entirely because of their gender, such as in heavy construction.
 A womens' pay gap remains in place to this day, Many businesses may avoid hiring women of childbearing age simply because they don't want to have to grapple with issues of maternity leave and wondering if somebody will even come back to work after having a child.

 Women Can Overcome Business Challenges

 Don't despair, though.
 Women often have life skills and natural abilities that are useful in business.
 They tend to be great at networking, and they possess inherent skills for negotiating.
 They own the ability to multitask.
 Single mothers are often good at delegating and budgeting, skills that they rely on to manage their families.

 Specific strategies to help women entrepreneurs and employees succeed include:

-Don't accept that you're the underdog.
+Don't accept that you're the underdog - because you're not.
 Remind yourself that many men would most likely collapse if they had to do all you do on a daily basis.